-Hinderer hopes that parents walk away with a renewed appreciation of the beauty of marriage as well as practical ideas on how to talk to their daughters about marriage, sex, and dating.
+Hinderer’s hopes were that parents walk away with a renewed appreciation of the beauty of marriage as well as practical ideas on how to talk to their daughters about marriage, sex, and dating.
 At Willows Academy, we believe in the irreplaceable and primary role of parents in helping their teenagers navigate these topics and aim to support parents throughout the adolescent years.
 Join us on Friday, February 3 to learn from Doug as he shares insight and expert advice on “Preparing Girls for the Dating World.”

 After graduating with a degree in psychology, Doug pursued a career in human resources, largely due to the reality of raising a large family.